city

 The Ohio Bureau of Motor Vehicles (BMV) allows teenagers who are fifteen-and-a-half years old to obtain a temporary instruction permit identification card (TIPIC) once they pass a written and vision test.

 The BMV offers the written test on a computer at most of its locations.
 If your teenager fails the written test, they can retake the test after 24 hours have passed.
-The written test contains 40 multiple choice questions about Ohio traffic regulations and signs.
+The written test contains 40 multiple-choice questions about Ohio traffic regulations and signs.

 The BMV requires at least a 75% score on the test.
 After receiving a passing score, the teen driver has 60 days to purchase the TIPIC.